-The support staff at Sleepy Cat Jewelry is comprised of three sleepy cats and a labrador retriever.
+The support staff at Sleepy Cat Jewelry is comprised of three sleepy cats, a labrador retriever and, as of February 2017, a chihuahua mix.
 All pets were rescued and adopted from shelters or, in Buttercup's case, a very cold backyard one winter day.
 They provide inspiration, moral support and good snuggles.
 I don't bring them to shows but ask me about them and I can show you more pictures and tell you a lot of stories.

 I also rely on the help of my husband, two children, my Mom, in-laws and a number of close and dear friends to help me accomplish not only show setup and sales but also with a number of daily tasks.